You Should Probably Give Your House a Name — Here Are a Few Lovely Suggestions

 - Make it a location on social media for friends to check-in.

 - Put it on a plaque near the front door.

-- Have it embroidered onto hand towels or pillowcases (it's just ridiculous enough to be cool).
+- Have it embroidered onto towels or pillowcases, naturally.